-You can get to most airports in Norway by buses and taxis, and some have train connections.
+You can get to most airports in Norway by bus and/or taxi, and some have train connections.
 Almost all airport buses are wheelchair accessible and equipped with lifts or ramps.
 Toilet facilities are not normally available on trains and buses to and from airports.

 If you have special needs for your journey to the airport, please contact the company you’re travelling with in advance.

-If you have special needs for your train journey, please book your ticket either from a customer representative at the station, or by contacting Norwegian State Railways (NSB) Call Center.
+If you have special needs for your train journey, please book your ticket either from a customer representative at the station or by contacting your train carrier's customer service.